apache/druid/integration-tests/README.md

 under Preferences > Resources > Advanced.)

 Also set the `DOCKER_IP`
-environment variable to localhost on your system, as follows:
+environment variable to localhost, as follows:

 ```bash
 export DOCKER_IP=127.0.0.1